Mechatronics-SDSU/robosub-2021/docs/man_env_setup.md

 - [x] `cd tools/scripts`
 - [x] `. build_<relevant_container>.sh` Run whatever build scripts you want but make sure it's done from this directory
 - [x] If building additional containers, `cd tools/scripts` and run additional build scripts.
+##### NOTE FOR PILOT CONTAINER: There's a build_pilot_complete.sh script.
+Modify the `<Mechatronics directory>/dockerfiles/Pilot_Complete/maestro_device.txt` file to have the name of the maestro device.
+This can change!

 #### Testing containers with GUI
 - [x] `cd <repo_directory>`